-March begins with a dose of Emerald Isle pride at the Irish Film Festival, but the the big green really takes over mid-month with the wave of St. Patrick's Day Chicago parades and events.
-Though the ritual dyeing of the Chicago River and many of the other most popular St. Paddy's festivities happen in the Loop, South Side and North Side neighborhoods have their fair share of goings-on at Irish pubs, restaurants and institutions.
+St. Patrick's Day in Chicago is a party.
+We've got two huge marches through the city—both the Chicago St. Patrick's Day Parade and the South Side St. Patrick's Day Parade—the ritual dyeing of the Chicago River and the Irish Film Festival.
+Though the most popular St. Paddy's Day festivities happen in the Chicago Loop, the city's South Side and North Side neighborhoods have their fair share of goings-on at Irish pubs, Chicago restaurants and other institutions.

 When is Saint Patrick's Day?

 This year, Saint Patrick's Day falls on Thursday, March 17, 2016.

 Saint Patrick's Day occurs annually on March 17, the date marked by the death of Saint Patrick, Ireland's most celebrated patron saint.
 The festivities surrounding this date specifically commemorate Saint Patrick, and the subsequent arrival of Christianity in Ireland.

 Where is the Chicago Saint Patrick's Day Parade?

 Chicago's downtown parade occurs on the Saturday before St. Patrick's Day, beginning with the dyeing of the Chicago River at 9am and continuing in Grant Park with a parade at noon—starting from Balbo and Columbus.
 The South Side Irish Parade occurs the following day, stepping off from 103rd and Western at noon.